ayomawdb/kbase.ayoma.me/docs/windows/active-directory.md

     - Some of the objects located in: `NTDS Site Settings objects`, `subnet objects`, `connection objects`, `server objects`, and `site objects` (one site object for each site in the forest)
     - Hierarchy is displayed as the contents of the Sites container, which is a child of the Configuration container

-- **Schema** - Defines objects and attributes
-- **Query and index mechanism** - Ability to search and publish objects and properties
-- **Global Catalog** - Contains info about every object in directory
-- **Replication Service** - Distributes information across domain controller

 - SYSVOL
   - Ref: [https://social.technet.microsoft.com/wiki/contents/articles/24160.active-directory-back-to-basics-sysvol.aspx](https://social.technet.microsoft.com/wiki/contents/articles/24160.active-directory-back-to-basics-sysvol.aspx)
   * Folder which resides on each and every [domain controller](http://social.technet.microsoft.com/wiki/contents/articles/16757.active-directory-glossary.aspx#Domain_Controller) within the [domain](http://social.technet.microsoft.com/wiki/contents/articles/16757.active-directory-glossary.aspx#Domain).